Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Methodology

 \subsection{Preprocessing Procedure}

-This section elucidates the imperative process of rendering input data amenable to the Convolutional Neural Network (CNN) model, all the while ensuring that this preprocessing is non-specific to any particular dataset.
+This section elucidates the imperative process of rendering input data amenable to the Convolutional Neural Network (CNN) model, while ensuring that this preprocessing is not dataset-specific.
 The essence of this procedure is to construct a dataset-agnostic preprocessing mechanism capable of generating traffic observations following those observed in contemporary online systems, thereby broadening the scope for testing and training, and enhancing the model's effectiveness.

-To rigorously analyze the dataset and efficiently implement our CNN model, it becomes data preprocessing is a requisite preliminary step.
+To rigorously analyze the dataset and efficiently implement our CNN model, data preprocessing is a requisite preliminary step.
 The primary objective herein is to ascertain fairness and equal distribution of data to attain the utmost precision in results.
-To achieve this, we embark on the utilization of PCAP (Packet Capture) files housing network traffic data, and employ the Pyshark library for data extraction.
+To achieve this, we use PCAP (Packet Capture) files containing network traffic data and employ the Pyshark library for data extraction.
 These extracted data components are then organized into discrete "flows."
-This structuring of input data in the form of packet flows gives rise to a spatial data representation, thereby endowing the CNN model with the capacity to discern salient features characterizing both DDoS (Distributed Denial of Service) attacks and benign network traffic \cite{bib20}.
+This structuring of input data as packet flows yields a spatial data representation, thereby enabling the CNN model to discern salient features that characterize both DDoS (Distributed Denial of Service) attacks and benign network traffic \cite{bib20}.

-In this comprehensive preprocessing endeavor, we present Algorithm 1, designed to effectuate the transformation of raw PCAP data into labeled samples, aptly tailored for CNN input.
-This algorithm ingests multiple parameters, including the original PCAP data, a user-defined time interval ($t$) for aggregating packets into flows, the maximum permissible number of packets per sample ($m$), and labels ($l$) that serve to classify each packet, discerning between categories such as DDoS attacks and benign traffic.
-The algorithm's core aim is to standardize the input data format, thereby simplifying the training and testing of CNN models while preserving data fairness.
-Symbols and their respective definitions are presented comprehensively in Table \ref{tab0}.
+In this comprehensive preprocessing endeavor, we present Algorithm~\ref{euclid}, designed to transform raw PCAP data into labeled samples tailored for CNN input.
+Its symbols and inputs are summarized in Table~\ref{tab:symbols}.
+The algorithm ingests the original PCAP data, a user-defined time interval ($t$) for aggregating packets into flows, the maximum permissible number of packets per sample ($m$), and labels ($l$) that distinguish DDoS attacks from benign traffic.
+Its core aim is to standardize the input data format, thereby simplifying CNN training and testing while preserving data fairness.